Having low potassium may contribute to developing diabetes. However, if you have diabetes, taking potassium won’t cure it.

 There may be a link between diabetes and potassium levels.

 Usually, your body processes the food you eat and turns it into a sugar called glucose.
 Your body uses glucose for energy.
-Insulin is a hormone your pancreas produces.
-Your body uses the insulin to help move glucose into cells throughout your body.
+Your body uses insulin (a hormone that your pancreas produces) to help move glucose into cells throughout your body.
 If you have diabetes, your body is unable to produce or use insulin efficiently.

 Potassium is an electrolyte and mineral that helps keep your bodily fluids at the proper level.
-Your body can do the following if your fluids are in check:
+If your fluids are at this proper level, your body can do the following:

 - contract your muscles without pain

 - keep your brain functioning at its highest capability